avivdotan/Tempotrons.jl/README.md

 pkg> add IJulia
 ```

-## Known Issues
-The tempotron's reset voltage `V₀` is currently assumed to be zero.
-This will be fixed later.

 ## References
 [1] [Gütig, R., & Sompolinsky, H. (2006).
 The tempotron: a neuron that learns spike timing–based decisions.
 Nature neuroscience, 9(3), 420.](https://www.nature.com/articles/nn1643)